 Aleksandar was born in Belgrade, Serbia.
 Since 2004, he has worked on projects and attended trainings with human rights and minority rights organizations from Serbia and abroad.
 In 2007, he did a fellowship program in New York with the United Nations Population Fund.
 In 2010, he worked with a team on a research proposal, “Gender Equality and Culture of the Citizens Status: Historical and Theoretical Foundations in Serbia” for the Faculty of Political Science, Belgrade.
 Aleksandar has been a program assistant with SIT Balkans since 2013.

 Milica Vukovic, MA, Language Instructor

-Milica holds an MA in comparative literature from University College London and an MA and BA in Serbian language and literature from the University of Belgrade.
-Prior to joining SIT, she spent four years in London teaching adults and children Serbian.
+Milica holds an MA in comparative literature from University College London and an MA and a BA in Serbian literature and language with general literature from University of Belgrade.
+Prior to joining SIT, she spent four years in London teaching Serbian to adults and children.
 Her academic interests include second language acquisition and code-switching.